-Leila Chatti, Mendota Lecturer in Poetry (MFA: North Carolina State University) is a Tunisian-American poet and author of Deluge (Copper Canyon Press, 2020) and the chapbooks Ebb (Akashic Books, 2018) and Tunsiya/Amrikiya.
-Her honors include a Pushcart Prize, grants from the Barbara Deming Memorial Fund and the Helene Wurlitzer Foundation, and fellowships from the Fine Arts Work Center in Provincetown, the Wisconsin Institute for Creative Writing, and Cleveland State University, where she was the inaugural Anisfield-Wolf Fellow in Publishing and Writing.
+Leila Chatti, Mendota Lecturer in Poetry (MFA: North Carolina State University) is the author of Deluge (Copper Canyon Press, 2020).
+Her honors include a Pushcart Prize and fellowships from the Fine Arts Work Center in Provincetown, the Wisconsin Institute for Creative Writing, and Cleveland State University, where she was Anisfield-Wolf Fellow in Publishing and Writing.
 Her poems appear in The New York Times Magazine, POETRY, Ploughshares, Tin House, American Poetry Review, and elsewhere.

 Sean Bishop, Program Administrator, Teaching Faculty (MFA: University of Houston) is Editor of the Wisconsin Poetry Series.
 His collection of poems, The Night We’re Not Sleeping In, won the Kathryn A. Morton Prize and the Edna Meudt Poetry Award, and appeared from Sarabande Books.
 He is the recipient of the Poetry Foundation’s Ruth Lilly Poetry Fellowship and the Wisconsin Institute for Creative Writing’s Diane Middlebrook Poetry Fellowship, and his poems have appeared in Best New Poets, Harvard Review, Ploughshares, POETRY, and elsewhere.
 He is the former Managing Editor of Gulf Coast and Better (bettermagazine.org).

-Beth (Bich Minh) Nguyen, Professor of English, Director of Wisconsin Institute for Creative Writing, Fiction & Nonfiction Faculty (MFA: University of Michigan) is the author of the memoir Stealing Buddha’s Dinner, the novel Short Girls, the novel Pioneer Girl, and the forthcoming memoir Owner of a Lonely Heart.
+Beth (Bich Minh) Nguyen, Professor of English, Director of Wisconsin Institute for Creative Writing (MFA: University of Michigan) is the author of the memoir Stealing Buddha’s Dinner, the novel Short Girls, the novel Pioneer Girl, and the forthcoming memoir Owner of a Lonely Heart.
 She has received an American Book Award and a PEN/Jerard Award and her work has appeared in publications including The New Yorker, The Paris Review, Time Magazine, The New York Times, and Best American Essays.
 Her work has also been featured in numerous university and community reads programs.